TC

 TagCalc

-How to Register an Out-of-State Car in Connecticut
+How to Register an Out-of-State Car in Connecticut: Fees & Steps

 Welcome to the Nutmeg State!
 Once you've unpacked your boxes and figured out your new commute, you have exactly 90 days to transfer your out-of-state vehicle registration to the Connecticut Department of Motor Vehicles (DMV).

-Unlike most states where you just walk into an office with your title and a check, Connecticut requires a few specific prerequisites including an emissions test before you can even make a DMV appointment.
+Unlike most states where you can roll up to an office with just your title and a check, Connecticut requires a few specific prerequisites including emissions testing or formal verification diagnostics before you can even book a DMV counter appointment.

 1. The Prerequisite: Emissions & VIN Verification

-When you pass, the technician will hand you a Vehicle Inspection Report (VIR).
-Guard this paper with your life you cannot register your car without it.
+When your vehicle clears the facility, the technician will hand you a Vehicle Inspection Report (VIR).
+Guard this paperwork carefully, as you cannot complete your registration without it.

 2. Update Your Auto Insurance

-You cannot register a vehicle in Connecticut without proof that it is insured under the state’s minimum liability requirements.
-Contact your insurance provider and switch your policy to Connecticut.
+You cannot register a vehicle in Connecticut without proof that it is insured under the state’s minimum liability parameters.
+Contact your insurance provider to switch your active policy over to Connecticut.

-You must maintain minimum limits of $25,000/$50,000/$25,000 for bodily injury and property damage.
+You must maintain minimum liability limits of $25,000 for bodily injury per person, $50,000 for total bodily injury per accident, and $25,000 for property damage.
 The DMV requires a printed or digital insurance identification card at your appointment.

 3. Prepare the Paperwork Mountain

-The Connecticut DMV strictly operates by appointment for new registrations.
-Before you book your slot at a Hub or Branch office, gather this exact stack of documents:
+The Connecticut DMV operates strictly by appointment for new out-of-state transfers.
+Before you book your slot online at a regional Hub or Branch office, gather this exact stack of documents:

-• Form H-13B: The completed Application for Registration and Title.
+• Form H-13B: A completed and signed Application for Registration and Title.

-• Your Out-of-State Title: If a bank or lender currently holds your title, you can use your current out-of-state registration certificate instead.
+• Your Original Out-of-State Title: If a bank or lender currently holds your title, you must bring your current out-of-state registration certificate instead so the DMV can issue a temporary courtesy registration.

 4. How Much Will This Cost?
 (The 3-Year Cycle)

-While the base fee is $120 for three years, your actual out-the-door cost will be much higher due to mandatory state add-ons.
-Here is the 2026 breakdown for a standard passenger car:
+While the base tag rate is affordable, your total out-the-door cost includes mandatory state fees and environmental surcharges.
+Here is the breakdown for a standard passenger car:

 • 3-Year Base Registration: $120.00